keras-team/keras-io/examples/vision/md/fully_convolutional_network.md

 To understand the results and see them better, we pick a random image from the test dataset and perform inference on it to see the masks generated by each model.
+Note: For better results, the model must be trained for a higher number of epochs.

 ```python